-Other than chemical or physical termite prevention barriers, many believe installing termite baiting systems are easier and less expensive because all that is required are a few baiting ‘traps’ dug into the ground.
-Whereas chemical soil barriers have a higher upfront cost and can take up to a day to install.
-However, for the ultimate protection against termites, termite baiting systems aren’t always full proof.
+Other than chemical or physical termite prevention barriers, many believe installing termite baiting systems is easier and less expensive because all that is required are a few baiting ‘traps’ dug into the ground, whereas chemical soil barriers have a higher upfront cost and can take up to a day to install.
+However, for the ultimate protection against termites, termite baiting systems aren’t always foolproof.
 They may not catch all termite activity and you’ll be dealing with higher costs down the road when you need to fix any damage.
 This is why our team always prefers a chemical soil barrier over a termite baiting system, or a combination of both if a complete chemical soil barrier installation isn’t a viable option.

 How much does it cost to install termite baiting systems vs a chemical soil termite barrier?